Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Introduction

 \end{theorem} In fact, this theorem shows that \textbf{our HyperClus-G is also approximately linearly optimal in terms of conductance}.
-In other words, the conductance of the returned cluster $\Phi$ and the optimal conductance $\Phi^*$ satisfy $\Phi \leq O(\Phi^*)$.
-It is worth mentioning that the previous non-proved result in \cite{DBLP:conf/icml/ChitraR19} regarding hypergraph Cheeger Inequality now can be proved by using normalized Laplacian instead of the conjecture of combinatorial Laplacian.
+In other words, the conductance of the returned cluster $\Phi$ and the optimal conductance $\Phi^*$ satisfy $\Phi \leq O(\Phi^*)$. \rtwo{As shown in Table \ref{tb: summary of formulations}, we bridge the gap between the previous work \cite{DBLP:conf/icml/ChitraR19} to broader spectral applications by further developing spectral theories on EDVW formulation.}

-\paragraph{Technical Overview.} Given the EDVW modeling, the relevant algorithmic development still remains in a nascent stage, which hinders the application of hypergraphs in many real-world scenarios.
-To this end, we first re-analyze the random walks on EDVW hypergraphs, then propose the HyperClus-G for hypergraph partitioning.
-Finally, we prove the approximation of normalized cut, as well as the upper bound of NCut and conductance.

-The key insight from the previous work \cite{DBLP:conf/icml/ChitraR19} is to model the hypergraphs similar to directed graphs through the equivalence of random walks.
+\paragraph{Technical Overview.} The technical map is summarized in Figure \ref{fig: technical map}.
+The key insight from the previous work \citep{DBLP:conf/icml/ChitraR19} is to model the hypergraphs similar to directed graphs through the equivalence of random walks.
 Unlike classical graph theory, such directed graphs are edge-weighted, node-weighted, and contain self-loops.
 In this work, inspired by the definitions of Rayleigh Quotient, NCut, boundary/cut, volume, and conductance in graphs, we develop these definitions in the context of EDVW hypergraphs.
 We show that Theorem \ref{thm: main result global} and Theorem \ref{thm: main result cheeger}, properties that hold for graphs, still hold for hypergraphs using our unified definitions.
 From Theorem \ref{thm: main result cheeger}, we can further prove that our proposed HyperClus-G is approximately linearly optimal in terms of both NCut and conductance.

 Our Appendix contains supplementary contents, such as trivial proofs and experimental details.